-- 521. SPIRITUAL LIFE.
+521. SPIRITUAL LIFE.
 A study of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions, the heart conditions which qualify holy living, and spiritual power in preaching.
 Prescribed, first year, fall semester, two hours.
-Professor Gannett. - 522.
-EVANGELISM.
-A study of methods of pointing men to Christ.
-Lecture and class discussion are expanded by a textbook, collateral reading and student demonstrations.
-Prescribed, second year, spring semester, two hours.
-Professor Evans. - 523.
-PASTORAL MINISTRY.
+Professor Walvoord.

+523. PASTORAL MINISTRY.
 A consideration of the minister, his calling, life, relationships, and the principles and practices of his pastoral service.
 Lectures and demonstrations are given covering the proper procedure in the conduct of the Dedication Service, the Funeral Service, the Installation Service, the Lord's Supper, the Ordination Service, Water Baptism, the Wedding Ceremony, etc. Prescribed, third year, fall semester, two hours.
 Professor Evans.

-PRACTICAL WORK REQUIREMENTS

-- 504. THIRD-YEAR PREACHING.
-Each student is required to preach once during the year in regular class session before his fellow students and the professor.
-The class meets weekly throughout the year as long as is necessary to fulfill the student preaching requirement.
-Satifactory completion required for graduation.
-Prescribed, third year, each semester as necessary.
-Mr. Robinson. - 506.
-SENIOR PREACHING.
-See course 504.
-Manuscripts of the outstanding sermons will be filed in the library and the four highest ranking men will preach in Chapel during Senior Preachers' Week.
-The recipient of the H. A. Ironside Award in Expository Preaching will be selected from this class.
-Satisfactory completion required for graduation.
-Prescribed, fourth year, each semester as necessary.
-Professor Evans. - 525.
-FIRST-YEAR PRACTICAL WORK.
+Practical Work Requirements

+525. FIRST-YEAR PRACTICAL WORK.
 Reports are made every four weeks on practical activities in ministry.
 Students are required to engage regularly in definite ministry such as preaching, teaching a Bible class, personal work, tract distribution, and visitation.
 The minimum requirement is one hour per week for the semester.
 Satisfactory completion required for graduation.
 Prescribed, first year, spring semester.
+Professor Evans.

-Professor Evans. - 526, 527.
+526, 527.
 SECOND-YEAR PRACTICAL WORK, I, II.
 Same as Course 525.
 Satisfactory completion required for graduation.
 Prescribed second year, both semesters.
+Professor Evans.

-Professor Evans. - 528, 529.
+528, 529.
 THIRD-YEAR PRACTICAL WORK, I, II.
 Third-year students are required to preach at least four times each semester.
 A report of the preaching engagements is to be made to the professor.
 Satisfactory completion required for graduation.
 Prescribed, third year, both semesters.
+Professor Evans.

-Professor Evans. - 530, 531.
+530, 531.
 FOURTH-YEAR PRACTICAL WORK, I, II.
 Same as course 528, 529.
 Satisfactory completion required for graduation.
 Prescribed, fourth year, both semesters.
 Professor Evans.

-- 551. EXPOSITORY PREACHING.
-An investigation of the Biblical idea of preaching and the preacher.
-Advanced homiletic theory and practice.
-Employment of various creative techniques in the preparation and organization of expository sermons.
-Analytic study of selected portions of Scripture and the development of a year's preaching calendar.
-Laboratory methods, class discussion, and individual research.
-Elective, two hours, fall semester, even-numbered years.
-Professor Evans. - 552.
-PULPIT SPEECH.
-The methods of good delivery are analyzed and applied.
-Attention is given to the most effective methods of introduction and conclusion as connected with sermon delivery.
-Emphasis is laid upon developing techniques of gaining and holding the attention of an audience, the use of illustration, and the developing of confidence and poise in the pulpit.
-Drill in speaking method together with audio-visual aids are used.
-Elective, two hours.
-Mr. Robinson. - 553.
-PASTORAL PROBLEMS.
+561. WRITTEN MINISTRY.
+Preparation for effective writing in the Christian field, as well as for general thesis work.
+Directions for giving copy to the printer.
+Text: Writer's Guide and Index to English, Perrin.
+Elective, two hours, fall semester, odd-numbered years.
+Professor Witner.

+562. PASTORAL ADMINISTRATION.
 Instruction intended to prepare the student to meet actual pastoral situations.
 Matters of finance, publicity, organization, discipline, parliamentary law, and formulating a church constitution are covered.
 The case study method is used in seeking a solution to problems faced by the pastor.
 Elective, two hours, spring semester, even-numbered years.
-Professor Evans. - 557.
-CHURCH POLITY, ORGANIZATION, AND ADMINISTRATION.
-This course is a study of the New Testament churches and the polity under which they operated, together with the polities of historical development.
-Denominations and independent churches of the present century are given especial attention.
-Organization of the local church is studied along with administration in the light of practical needs.
-Elective, two hours, spring semester, even-numbered years.
-Professor Nash. - 558.
-WRITTEN MINISTRY.
-Preparation for effective writing in the Christian field, as well as for general thesis work.
-Directions for giving copy to the printer.
-Text: Writer's Guide and Index to English, Perrin.
-Elective, two hours, fall semester, odd-numbered years.
-Professor Witmer.

-- 561. RADIO AND TELEVISION BROADCASTING.
-A course designed to train the pastor to be able to undertake radio and television ministry.
-Elective, two hours.
-Mr. Robinson. - 562.
-PASTORAL COUNSELING.
+Professor Evans.

+563. PASTORAL COUNSELNG.
 A study of the theory and practice of counseling as a ministry of the pastor in the areas of counseling the sick, the bereaved, the alcoholic, the fearful, and the insecure.
 Marriage counseling and the technique of testing in pastoral counseling is given special consideration.
 Elective, two hours, fall semester, odd-numbered years.
 Professor Evans.